-Drawing the first card certainly succeeds, because any card will do.
-After this, the value of the cards has been fixed.
+Drawing the first card certainly succeeds, because there are no restrictions.
 The second step succeeds with probability 3/51, because there are 51 cards left and 3 of them have the same value as the first card.
-Finally, the third step succeeds with probability 2/50.
+In a similar way, the third step succeeds with probability 2/50.